+Total % Comment

+number company-

+of wide

+facilities facilities

+exposed this

+to water represents

+risk

-number of facilities exposed % company- wide facilities this represents Comment Row 1 4 1-25 The sites listed represent all Volkswagen Group factories fitting in the following definition: All production sites are requested once a year to answer the questions W2.1a, 4.1, and 5.
+Row 1 4 1-25 The sites listed represent all Volkswagen Group factories fitting in the following definition: All production sites are requested once a year to answer the questions W2.1a, 4.1, and 5.
 This annual environmental data query enables Volkswagen to identify production sites with critical water demands and to implement countermeasures to prevent water problems in the future.
 The production sites listed are all sites that reported exposition to risks (4.1 and 5) and produced more than 2% of the total amount of Volkswagen cars in the reporting year The selection was chosen to focus only on potentially significant impacts within the Volkswagen Group and cut off the sites with minor impacts.
 Our latest review indicates that 49.3% (around 15.8 million m 3) of our entire freshwater consumption is attributable to sites located in regions where water resources are at risk (database: Maplecroft, sites situated in areas of high or extreme water stress).

 Disclaimer: The description of the risk factor, and its potential impact on the Volkswagen business, including the estimates of potential financial impact and cost of management, amount to forward-looking statements.
 Although Volkswagen believes that the expectations reflected in these forward-looking statements are reasonable, it can give no assurance that they will materialize or prove to be correct.
-Because these statements involve risks and uncertainties, the actual result or outcome could differ materially from those set out in the forward-looking statements as a result of, among other things: the Volkswagen Group's ability to successfully develop, introduce and expand its products; changes in international and local economic, business and industry conditions; significant changes in economic, political and market conditions in China, including the effect of competition from new market entrants, on Volkswagen Group's vehicle sales and market position in China; the Volkswagen Group's ability to manage the legal and regulatory proceedings faced by it; and the Volkswagen Group's ability to manage the legal and regulatory aspects of its operations, including environmental compliance.
-Additional factors could cause the Volkswagen Group's actual financial impact or cost of management to differ materially from that described above.
+Because these statements involve risks and uncertainties, the actual result or outcome could differ materially from those set out in the forward-looking statements as a result of, among other things: the Volkswagen Group's ability to successfully develop, introduce and expand its products; changes in international and local economic, business and industry conditions; significant changes in economic, political and market conditions in China, including the effect of competition from new market entrants, on Volkswagen Group's vehicle sales and market position in China; the Volkswagen Group's ability to manage the legal and regulatory appects of its operations, including including infactors could cause the Volkswagen Group's ability to manage the legal and regulatory appects of its operations, including impact or cost of management to differ materially from that described above.